processism/processism.github.io/environmental-solutions.md

 ## Gaia as Process

-Earth itself is a process:
+Earth itself is a process featuring self-regulating systems, co-evolving life and environment, emergent planetary consciousness, and continuous creative becoming.
-- Self-regulating systems
-- Co-evolving life and environment
-- Emergent planetary consciousness
-- Continuous creative becoming

 <div class="key-insight">
 <strong>The Recognition:</strong>